bartcui/Game-Engine-Rust/README.md

 ## **3. Features**

-Here is a list of features form our game engine which we will be discussed in details:
+Here is a list of features from our game engine which we will discuss in detail:

 - [Grid System and Coordinate Mapping](#31-grid-system-and-coordinate-mapping)
 - [Level Loading and Validation](#32-level-loading-and-validation)